lgmorand/training-aks-lab2/_entries/02-01 local.md

 #### Get the `webapp` source code

 Download the `webapp` from the Github repository: [hello-world.zip](https://stoakslab2.z6.web.core.windows.net/source/hello-world.zip).
 If you are using the Cloud Shell you can either download and upload the files, or you can use *[wget](https://doc.ubuntu-fr.org/wget)* and *[unzip](https://doc.ubuntu-fr.org/zip)* commands.

+> Warning: position yourself in nodejs folder, before running commands

 {% collapsible %}